 Section 1.
 Quorum.

-A. A quorum shall consist of a majority of the Commission.
+A. A quorum shall consist of a majority of the members of the Commission, based on the total number of seats designated by law.

-B. For a motion or other transaction to be adopted by the Commission, it must receive a majority vote of the Commission membership.
+B. For a motion or other transaction to be adopted by the Commission, it must receive a majority vote of the Commission based on the total number of seats designated by law.

 Section 2.
 Public Comment